David-Vandensteen/remote-midi/README.md

                                                                 +----------------+

-this diagram represents the process of sending a MIDI message over TCP from a slave computer to a master computer, and then forwarding the message to a MIDI out device connected on the master computer.
+This diagram represents the process of sending a MIDI message over TCP from a slave computer to a master computer, and then forwarding the message to a MIDI out device connected on the master computer.
 The slave computer sends the MIDI message through a MIDI protocol to a TCP protocol, which is then received by the master computer.
 The master computer then forwards the message through MIDI message to a MIDI out device connected to it.

 Server \ Master side :